deepai-org/deepai-csharp-client/README.md

 ##### Returns

-Stream Info object containing URLs which may be used to connect to the stream by sending input and receiving output.
+RealtimeStream object containing URLs which may be used to connect to the stream by sending input and receiving output.

 ##### Parameters